madebyshaurya/SpendSmart/README.md

   - Date & time
 - 🧠 Smart parsing logic for messy or unclear receipts
 - 📂 View and manage all your receipts in one place
 - 🔓 100% open source & free to use
+- 🌐 Supports Traditional Chinese localization

 ---